-For the second sub-group of features on capturing hierarchical and contextual information, we use the vector embeddings of already processed parent and sibling nodes of the current node in the same privacy policy.
+For the second sub-group of features on capturing hierarchical and contextual information, we used the vector embeddings of already processed parent and sibling nodes of the current node in the same privacy policy.
 Considering parent nodes tend to be titles while sibling nodes tend to be paragraphs when the current node is a paragraph, we considered that 100-D is enough for the former and 300-D is suitable for the latter.
-The vector embedding methods considered were also TF-IDF and PrivBERT.
-These features help us capture the hierarchical information between the current node and its parent and sibling nodes.
-Our experiments prove the features improved the performance of classifiers as shown in Tables~\ref{table:performance_segment_vs_document_levels} and \ref{table:detail_performance}.
+The vector embedding methods considered were also GloVe and PrivBERT.
+These features help capture the hierarchical information between the current node and its parent and sibling nodes.
+Our experiments proved the features can indeed improve the performance of classifiers sometimes as shown in Tables~\ref{table:performance_segment_vs_document_levels} and \ref{table:detail_performance}.

 For the third sub-groups of features about occurrences of pre-defined keywords, we used a 96-D binary vector (the number of all nodes in our GDPR taxonomy), where each feature indicates if at least one pre-defined keywords associated with a specific GDPR concept appears in the candidate element at least once.
 For example, a sentence like ``When Google shares your information'' will be labeled as `DATA SHARING.CONDITION' because it contains the keywords `share' and `when'.
 Because Amaral et al.~\cite{Amaral2022} did not release their pre-defined keywords and our GDPR taxonomy includes more concepts, we decided to define our own keywords list for each of the 96 concepts.
 The full list of such keywords can be found in the supplementary data file available at \url{https://github.com/tp-sh/GDPR_privacy_policies/blob/main/data/keyword_list.csv}).
 Our experimental results in Tables~\ref{table:performance_segment_vs_document_levels} and~\ref{table:detail_performance} show that these keyword-based features could help improve the performance of LCN classifiers.